Travels from London, England, United Kingdom

 Having led a 200,000-member workforce for the Olympic preparations, Stephen understands the leadership and communication skills that executives and managers must exercise to harness their teams’ full potential and talents.
 Prior to serving as Head of Diversity and Inclusion for the London Organizing Committee, Stephen gained respect and recognition for his groundbreaking advances in the treatment and inclusion of Europe’s LGBT community in the workplace.

 Currently Stephen teaches Inclusive Leadership at Harvard University Business School in the US and Sciences Po in France; additionally, he serves as an “Expert Advisor” to the British Government, The White House, and KPMG’s Diversity and Inclusion Program.
-He shares his experiences and methods in his first book, The Inclusion Imperative: How Real Inclusion Creates Better Business and Builds Better Societies.
-His second book, Inclusive Talent Management: How Business Can Thrive in an Age of Diversity is due out in 2016.
+He has taught Inclusive Leadership at Harvard Business School, Singapore Management University and Sciences Po in France and advised the British Government, Royal Air Force and the White House.
+He is author of The Inclusion Imperative (2014), Inclusive Talent Management (2016) and Building an Inclusive Organization (February 2019).
+His fourth book, The Key to Inclusion is due for release in July 2022.

 He was responsible for 22 programs across a 200,000 person workforce, £1.1 billion procurement spend, and 57 delivery functions.
 These ranged from inclusivity in an 11 million ticket program, to accessibility at 134 separate venues.
 His team managed a series of recruitment outreach action plans that achieved unprecedented workforce inclusion.
 The LOCOG Business Charter set new standards in supplier diversity and LOCOG became the first organization in the UK to achieve the Diversity Works for London Gold Standard and Advanced Level of the Equality Standard for Sport.